 Upon a circle of grass and weed uncut,

 And on the hollow, once a chalk-pit, but

 Now brimmed with nut and elder-flower so clean.

 In the next lines of ‘Haymaking,’ the speaker takes a very broad look at the setting and time itself.
-The labourers enjoyed the shade, created by three oak trees, for a while longer.
+The laborers enjoyed the shade, created by three oak trees, for a while longer.
 The symbolism of the number three is important in this moment.
 It is most prominently associated with the concept of the Trinity, found within numerous religions.
 The haymakers existing within a scene that is described quite beautifully.

 Thomas’ speaker describes how the trees are growing in a circle of grass.
 This only increases the symbolism of the three oaks grouped together.
 He continues on to add that further up in a “hollow” there was a “chalk-pit.”
-Now though, at this present moment, home to different kinds of flowers, “nut and elder-flower.”This speaks to the wider theme of life, growth and regeneration which is present within the text.
-As becomes clearer as the lines progress, the poem appears to be a larger allegory for life, death and rebirth.
+Now though, at this present moment, home to different kinds of flowers, “nut and elder-flower.”This speaks to the wider theme of life, growth, and regeneration which is present within the text.
+As becomes clearer as the lines progress, the poem appears to be a larger allegory for life, death, and rebirth.